scala-android/sbt-android-protify/README.md

     because of the sharded dex and re-located resource files.
   * NDK is not supported at the moment (initial install works, no `protify` updates when jni code changes)
-  * When target device api level >= 23,
-    `android.permission.READ_EXTERNAL_STORAGE` will automatically be granted.
-    This means `checkSelfPermission("android.permission.READ_EXTERNAL_STORAGE")`
-    will always return true while building with protify loaded.
-You will not be able to properly test requesting `READ_EXTERNAL_STORAGE` at runtime when using protify.
-Reading external storage is required to load incremental DEX and resource files.

 #### TODO (volunteers wanted)
   * Support NDK
   * Support instrumented testing.
 This would need implementation similar to `MultiDexTestRunner`
-  * Bundle `protify-agent.jar` with sbt plugin so that it does not have to be published to maven central